Do you need a real estate website fast?

 The last website builder suitable for real estate is WordPress.com.

 Don’t confuse it with the self-hosted content management system wordpress.org, although the functionality is similar but more limited.

-It is the most versatile when it comes to functionality compared to the other two.
+It is the most versatile regarding functionality compared to the other two.

 But this also means that you will have a slightly steeper learning curve with it and, thus, a less convenient website builder.

-It also means you will need to bring some coding skills to optimize your website with additional features.
+It also means you must bring some coding skills to optimize your website with additional features.

-But the upside is that you will have access to many more templates that are ideal for real estate.
+But the upside is that you will have access to many more ideal templates for real estate.

-Additionally, you can install whole real estate themes and plugins that can add additional functionality to your website’s needs.
+You can also install whole real estate themes and plugins that can add functionality to your website’s needs.

 Although not all themes and plugins are free, you can find free plugins for basic real estate functionality.
 These include basic booking functions, contact forms, photo galleries, and more.

 I wouldn’t recommend the basic free plan for a real estate business.
 Why?

 It doesn’t provide you with much of the necessary functionality you will need.

-So I would rather choose the Business plan for $25 per month, so you can unlock most of the functionality.
+So I would instead choose the Business plan for $25 per month, so you can unlock most of the functionality.

 The business plan is necessary if you want to install custom themes and/or third-party plugins.

 A big bummer is that wordpress.com doesn’t support IDX integration at all or only in a limited capacity.

 This is what a staff member commented on in the wordpress.com community forum (source):